akshjeetsingh0001/studio/DEPLOY_TO_MINIKUBE.md

         ```bash
         kubectl apply -f k8s/deployment.yaml
         ```
+        *(If your pod was in an error state due to the missing secret, Kubernetes might try to restart it automatically.
+If not, you might need to delete the failing pod to force the deployment to recreate it with the new secret: `kubectl delete pod <pod-name>`)*

 5.  **Apply Kubernetes Service (`k8s/service.yaml`):**
     The service manifest exposes your application so you can access it.